Posted on February 08, 2024

 The problem isn’t that FP&A leaders are unaware of the role big data and associated insights will play in improving the FP&A function.
 The problem is that many finance leaders cannot navigate the challenges surrounding big data.
 The UK suffers from a skills shortage in the data domain, making it difficult for companies to optimise their data environment by leveraging the knowledge and skill sets of qualified personnel.
 This means hiring talent becomes a time-consuming and expensive process.
 The other challenge is building and maintaining an agile technology infrastructure that helps create a seamless data environment to connect disparate data and offer continuous data analysis.
 Again, this calls for making significant investments in the tech stack, a budgetary allocation that might not be feasible at a given time.
 The further addition of AI and ML in the tech stack to automate repetitive tasks can push the budget further northwards, and maintaining a data-centric environment can appear cost-intensive and cumbersome for critical stakeholders.

-For organisations suffering from decentralised FP&A, outsourcing is a great way of centralising the various FP&A functions, harnessing the benefit of labour arbitrage.
+For organisations suffering from decentralised processes, an offshore FP&A function is a great way of centralising activities, harnessing the benefit of labour arbitrage.
 Working with the right outsourcing partner will also help you optimise non-performing FP&A activities and achieve standardisation through focused centralisation.
 An overarching objective of outsourcing is to manage all the recurring challenges with respect to skills shortages, technological investments, high costs, and low efficiency.
 In such cases, finance leaders can find their teams trapped in administrative tasks rather than focusing on delivering key business insights.

 Moreover, FP&A leaders will find it far easier to develop an FP&A CoE, leveraging the skillsets of service providers specialising in all aspects of FP&A, including record-to-report process outsourcing.
 You can work with the provider to identify common data standards to drive the consolidation of FP&A processes to achieve end-to-end transformation.
 It is important to note that outsourcing will lower your bottom-line costs and support your topline growth by improving the quality of information delivered to decision-makers and the speed at which it is delivered.